openebs-archive/openebs-docs/docs/kb.md

 pvc-25e8f6f1-eb2d-11e9-b8d1-42010a800093-rep-56866d8696-sjvtq    1/1     Running   0          6h38m
 </div>

 **Step 10:** Restart all replica pods of the corresponding volume using the following command.
-If replica count of the Jiva volume is more than 1, then you must delete all the replica pods of corresponding Jiva volume using single command.
+If the replica count of Jiva volume is more than 1, then you must delete all the replica pods of corresponding Jiva volume simultaneously using single command.

 ```
-kubectl delete pod <replica_pod_1> <replica_pod_2> ... <replica_pod_n> -n <namespace>
+kubectl delete pods <replica_pod_1> <replica_pod_2> ... <replica_pod_n> -n <application_namespace>
 ```

 Example: